Natasha-R/ChatGPT-Study/clean_milestones/m0_clean_mining/README.md

     * (3,3)-(5,3)
     * (3,3)-(3,4)
 1. In addition, field boundaries cannot be passed - essentially they also are a kind of wall.
-1. The **mining machine** initially is located in the gridcell indicated by the red dot.
+1. The **mining machine** initially is located in the cell indicated by the red dot.
 In the above case this is **(1,2)**.
 1. The mining machine can be moved by a simple set of commands.
 A command is enclosed by square brackets, and has two parts: a direction and the number of steps.
 A mining machine can only be moved horizontally or vertically, not diagonally.
-    * If the command is e.g. **[no,2]**, the mining machine moves 2 gridcells up, and is then positioned on **(1,4)**.
+    * If the command is e.g. **[no,2]**, the mining machine moves 2 cells up, and is then positioned on **(1,4)**.
     * The direction is either **no** (north), **ea** (east), **so** (south), or **we** (west).
 1. If the mining machine meets a wall or a field boundary, then it moves only as